agamm/unbug/README.md

 ![image](https://github.com/agamm/unbug/assets/1269911/4fe94e90-8366-481b-997c-c0e45d0c0e8d)

-✅ Using GPT 3.5 Turbo (waiting for GPT4)
+✅ Using GPT 3.5 Turbo (waiting for GPT4).
 ✅ Integrated with GitHub CI.
-✅ Use your own OpenAI key
+✅ Use your own OpenAI key.
 ✅ Hostable for free on Render.com

 I'm the creator of [Unzip.dev](https://unzip.dev) a developer trends newsletter (3,500+ subs).
 A few months ago I thought about jumping the LMM hypetrain and create some DevTool in the space.
 At the time there wasn't a single GitHub marketplace app